This short article for British Orienteering Newsletter includes some suggestions for what you can try to keep your skills up to speed.

-This website is copyright of Duncan Bayliss, 2019.
-All text written by Duncan Bayliss, copyright Duncan Bayliss, unless attributed to other authors.
+This website is copyright of Duncan Bayliss All text written by Duncan Bayliss, copyright Duncan Bayliss, unless attributed to other authors.
 All rights reserved.

 I have sought to state the sources for all linked material such as videos.
 Thank you to Sarah Brown (SLOW) for permission to include the Get Up To Speed videos and the Irish Orienteering Association for permission to include the 10 Elements of Orienteering videos.
 Copyright for all linked material rests with the original authors and producers, it is only linked to on this website.
-I am also grateful for permission to include copyrighted material on this website including maps, map extracts, control symbols, map features and images.
+I am grateful for permission to include copyrighted material on this website including maps, map extracts, control symbols, map features and images.
 It has been immensely helpful that many orienteers have generously shared ideas and allowed material to be included here so that others can enjoy our sport.
-Thank you!

 The photographs in Better Orienteering are mainly by kind permission of Steve Rush (BOK) Copyright for photographs included on BetterOrienteering remains with the photographer as attributed.